-UK Data Protection law is changing on 25th May 2018 and small businesses etc need to be ready for the General Data Protection Regulation (GDPR).
-The UK Information Commisioners Office (ICO) has produced a package of tools and resources to help small businesses etc prepare.
+UK Protection law changed on 25th May 2018 and small businesses etc need tocomply with the General Data Protection Regulation (GDPR).
+The Open Information Commisioners Office (ICO) has produced a package of tools and resources to help small businesses etc prepare.

 General Data Protection Regulation

-All UK Businesses must be GDPR compliant by 25th May 2018.
-From this date onward, UK businesses will be held responsible in the event of personal data loss etc, even if this is the result of being hacked.
+All Businesses must be GDPR compliant by 25th May 2018.
+From that date onward, businesses will be held responsible in the event of personal data loss etc, even if this is the result of being hacked.

-From May 25th 2018, businesses will be held responsible for the security of their database and for the consequences of any intrusion.
+From May 25th 2018, businesses have been held responsible for the security of their database and for the consequences of any intrusion.
 If private data is accessed, the business may be prosecuted by the ICO (Information Commissioners Office).
 Individual clients will also have the right to sue with respect to negligence.

 Additionally; responsibility for informing clients of any breach of security lies with the business holding the personal data.